smriiiiti/sql_sa/README.md

 Studied DISTINCT Keyword, ORDER BY Clause, LIMIT & OFFSET, LIKE Keyword.

 #Day 4:
-revised all the topics previously learnt. used LIKE with (%) wildcard character
+Revised all the topics previously learnt. used LIKE with (%) wildcard character

 #Day 5: